 The database is comprised of 401(k) fee and service information from retirement specialist advisors and advisor teams.
-The database is refreshed with new information as it is gathered, and contains the data of three types of practices:
+The database is refreshed with new information as it is gathered, and contains the data of four types of practices:

-Currently the database contains fee and service information from 265 retirement specialist advisory teams, representing over 885 retirement professionals.
-Collectively, teams in the database advise on over 15,000 401(k) plans with qualified assets under advisement of more than $380 billion.
+Currently the database contains fee and service information from 315 retirement specialist advisory teams, representing over 1,268 retirement professionals.
+Collectively, teams in the database advise on 15,954 401(k) plans with qualified assets under advisement of more than $350 billion.

 Information is gathered directly from advisors themselves through a written or online survey and often a phone interview to clarify data/information.
 To ensure the quality of the database, data is refreshed regularly.
 In addition, the identity of the advisors/firms providing the data is not disclosed so as to protect the confidentiality of their proprietary information.

-How often is the database updated?
 The database is updated every 12-18 months – new fee schedules are regularly gathered, and the Fee Benchmarker® tool is updated once data has been fully collected and analyzed for quality assurance.